What is Legionnaires’ disease?

 Legionnaires’ disease often causes symptoms similar to those caused by other organisms, including the influenza virus and other types of bacterial pneumonia.

-Since diagnosis depends on developing a culture of the organisms or comparison of blood tests taken during and several weeks after the illness, the diagnosis may not be confirmed until after the person is well.
+Since diagnosis depends on a culture of the organisms, apositive urine antigen test, or comparison of blood tests taken during and several weeks after the illness, the diagnosis may not be confirmed until after the person is well.

-When an outbreak occurs, an investigation is conducted to look for a possible environmental source so that additional illness can be prevented.
+All cases of Legionnaires’ disease are investigated, and efforts are always made to identify any risks for exposure.
+When an outbreak occurs, additional investigation efforts are conducted, like environmental water sampling, to look for a possible environmental source so that additional illness can be prevented.

 Where can I get more information?